jack20170608/karate-web/README.md

-# camel-explorer
+# Karate web

-This is just a explore project for camel.
+This is just a web wrapper for the karate engine.